 Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies (the "ABA studies").
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 123 deals within the 2021 study ranged from \$30 to \$750 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.

 According to the ABA studies, M&A purchase agreements consistently include an NUL representation.
 Specifically, across the nine ABA studies, an NUL representation was included in 92% to 99% of reported transactions.
-Additionally, the six most recent ABA studies examined the use of knowledge qualifiers within NUL representations and found that these qualifiers are rare, appearing in only 1% to 6% of reported transactions.
-Finally, non-GAAP qualified NUL representations (i.e., "all liabilities" coverage, the buyer favored approach) are much more common than the seller-favored GAAP-qualified versions, appearing in 58% to 78% of reported transactions.
+Additionally, the six most recent ABA studies examined the use of knowledge qualifiers within NUL representations and found that these qualifiers are rare, appearing in less than 6% of reported transactions with NUL representations (and in the most recent, 2023 study, appearing in no reported transactions whatsoever).